Digital transformation for a legacy legal directory

 Project Outcome

-The new portal has seen an increase in traffic from the smaller law firms by 20%, adding to the company’s growth targets significantly.
-Whilst highlighting future hygiene elements that can assist in the improving the user experience across the product library.
+The new portal has driven a 20% increase in traffic from smaller law firms, making a significant contribution to the company’s growth targets.
+Additionally, the project highlighted key areas for future improvements, focusing on “hygiene” elements that can further enhance the overall user experience across the product library, ensuring long-term scalability and satisfaction.

 Related work